-Button Label Description Open Real-Time Session Runs the instrument for Real-Time operation.
+Button Label Description · Open Real-Time Session Runs the instrument for Real-Time operation.
 Note: instrument must be already configured for real-time sampling and be running (i.e. not hibernating).
 [To wake from hibernation, choose Wake Up LISST from LISST menu.]
 Open Open raw or processed file.
 Depending on extension of file requested to open, the appropriate procedure is started.
-Query Instrument Queries instrument for it's current configuration and displays the information to the screen.
+Query Instrument Queries the instrument for its current configuration and displays the information to the screen.
 Offload Offloads stored data to a file for later processing.
 Erase Erases the datafile by resetting the datafile pointer, (variable D in former versions), to zero.
-STOP Stop Sends a CTRL-C to the instrument to stop a running program.
-Also sends PCLR 10 to turn off main power. ( Set Instrument Clock Sets the internal instrument clock to match the currently connected computer clock Operating Modes Opens the Instrument Sampling Configuration window where operating mode and sampling schemes can be configured.
-Collect Background Opens the real-time background collection windows where background-scattering files can be collected in real-time.
+5107 Stop Sends a CTRL-C to the instrument to stop a running program.
+Also sends PCLR 10 to turn off main power. • Set Instrument Clock j Operating Modes Opens the Instrument Sampling Configuration window where operating mode and sampling schemes can be configured.
+Collect Background Opens the real-time background collection windows where background- scattering files can be collected in real-time.
 8 Connect/Disconnect When the instrument communication has not been initialized the Connect/Disconnect button will be a red light.
 Pressing the button will toggle the communications status.
 When the Connect/Disconnect button is showing a green light the instrument communication has been initialized.
 Pressing the button will disconnect the instrument.
 Open Terminal Pressing the Open Terminal button will bring up the terminal window for communication with the instrument including Start and Stop buttons.
-MARANA SAAAAA Program Settings The Program Settings button bring up the general settings windows for setting display parameters and other software settings, such as File Output, Com Port settings, and Plot .
+MARKET .
+Program Settings The Program Settings button bring up the general settings windows for setting display parameters and other software settings, such as File Output, Com Port settings, and Plot.
 Print When viewing processed data the Print button will be activated.
 Pressing the button will send the current display to the printer.